CIDARLAB/serialToCSV/README.md

 ![alt text](https://github.com/CIDARLAB/serialToCSV/blob/main/errormsg.png?raw=true)
 Please wait for at least one minute after compiling to run the code in order to avoid this error.

-3. Values in .csv file do not display decimal places.

-This issue is currently being debugged.

-4. Buffer values from previous runs bleed into output of subsequent run

-It was observed during testing of the code that values cached in the buffer are read and stored in the .csv file of the following recording.
-The commands `ser.reset_input_buffer()` and `ser.reset_output_buffer()` have been added at various locations of the code in an attempt to clear the cache.
-This issue is currently being debugged.

 ## Acknowledgements
 This code contains content from the following tutorials and forums: